sighupio/fury-kubernetes-monitoring/katalog/grafana/README.md

 # Grafana

-Grafana is an open source data visualization and graph composer platform for numeric time-series datai with Prometheus integration.
+Grafana is an open source data visualization and graph composer platform for numeric time-series data with Prometheus integration.

 ## Image repository and tag